3 Americans have mysteriously died at Dominican Republic hotel

 A third American has mysteriously died at a hotel in the Dominican Republic.
 A Pennsylvania woman was reported dead last month just five days before a Maryland couple apparently died under similar circumstances.

-The Pennsylvania woman's family says she died from the same lung condition as the Maryland couple, but we don't know how they died, reports CBS News' David Begnaud.
+The Pennsylvania woman's family says she died from the same lung condition as the Maryland couple, but it's unclear how they died, reports CBS News' David Begnaud.
 The State Department and FBI are looking into the deaths.

-Forty-one-year-old Miranda Schaupp-Werner was found dead at the Grand Bahia Príncipe Hotel on May 25 where she was celebrating her ninth anniversary with her husband.
-The family says Schaupp-Werner collapsed and died, shortly after having a drink at the hotel.
+Forty-one-year-old Miranda Schaup-Werner was found dead at the Grand Bahia Príncipe Hotel on May 25 where she was celebrating her ninth anniversary with her husband.
+The family says Schaup-Werner collapsed and died, shortly after having a drink at the hotel.

 Hotel staff members say they found the couple in their room and unresponsive.
 There were no signs of violence and relatives of all three Americans say they were healthy.